Re-usable GitHub Actions and Workflows

 • Assignment request responses: When someone comments asking to be assigned, the bot responds with contributing guidelines explaining that no assignment is needed — just open a PR.

-• Stale PR management: Warns PR authors after 7 days of inactivity, marks stale and unassigns after 14 days, and closes after 60 days.
+• Stale PR management: Warns PR authors after 7 days of inactivity, marks stale and unassigns after 14 days, and posts a final follow-up encouragement after 60 days.
+The bot does not auto-close PRs.

 • PR reopen reassignment: When a stale PR is reopened, linked issues are reassigned back to the author.